-- General access to the site; - Access on the upper floors during the cleaning, soft removal and hard removal operations; and - Access to the building and site during the deconstruction phase.
+- General access to the site; and - Access to the building and site during the deconstruction phase.

 Fences, guardrails and access devices, including ladders, stairways, and walking surfaces shall be provided and maintained throughout the project activities in accordance with 29 CFR 1926.
 In addition, barricades, warning signs and devices, temporary lighting and other safety measures shall be provided, as required, to protect site personnel.